openeuropa/task-runner/README.md

       this file to declare default options which are expected to work with your application under regular circumstances.
 This file should be committed in the project.
-    * Third parties might implement config providers to modify the config, passed as an array, by adding, overriding or removing array elements.
+    * Third parties might implement config providers to modify the config.
 A config provider is a class implementing the `ConfigProviderInterface`.
       Such a class should be placed under the `TaskRunner\ConfigProviders` relative namespace.
 For instance when `Some\Namespace` points to `src/`